 Mechanism of Action

-Linezolid is a synthetic antibacterial agent of a new class of antibiotics, the oxazolidinones, which has clinical utility in the treatment of infections caused by aerobic Gram-positive bacteria.
+Linezolid is a synthetic antibacterial agent of the oxazolidinone class, which has clinical utility in the treatment of infections caused by aerobic Gram-positive bacteria.
 The in vitro spectrum of activity of linezolid also includes certain Gram-negative bacteria and anaerobic bacteria.
-Linezolid inhibits bacterial protein synthesis through a mechanism of action different from that of other antibacterial agents; therefore, cross-resistance between linezolid and other classes of antibiotics is unlikely.
-Linezolid binds to a site on the bacterial 23S ribosomal RNA of the 50S subunit and prevents the formation of a functional 70S initiation complex, which is an essential component of the bacterial translation process.
+Linezolid binds to a site on the bacterial 23S ribosomal RNA of the 50S subunit and prevents the formation of a functional 70S initiation complex, which is essential for bacterial reproduction.
 The results of time-kill studies have shown linezolid to be bacteriostatic against enterococci and staphylococci.
 For streptococci, linezolid was found to be bactericidal for the majority of isolates.

-In clinical trials, resistance to linezolid developed in 6 patients infected with Enterococcus faecium (4 patients received 200 mg every 12 hours, lower than the recommended dose, and 2 patients received 600 mg every 12 hours).
-In a compassionate use program, resistance to linezolid developed in 8 patients with E. faecium and in 1 patient with Enterococcus faecalis.
-All patients had either unremoved prosthetic devices or undrained abscesses.
-Resistance to linezolid occurs in vitro at a frequency of 1 × 10 –9 to 1 × 10 –11.
 In vitro studies have shown that point mutations in the 23S rRNA are associated with linezolid resistance.
-Reports of vancomycin-resistant E. faecium becoming resistant to linezolid during its clinical use have been published.
+Reports of vancomycin-resistant Enterococcus faecium becoming resistant to linezolid during its clinical use have been published.
 There are reports of Staphylococcus aureus (methicillin-resistant) developing resistance to linezolid during clinical use.
 The linezolid resistance in these organisms is associated with a point mutation in the 23S rRNA (substitution of thymine for guanine at position 2576) of the organism.
+Organisms resistant to oxazolidinones via mutations in chromosomal genes encoding 23S rRNA or ribosomal proteins (L3 and L4) are generally cross-resistant to linezolid.
 Also linezolid resistance in staphylococci mediated by the enzyme methyltransferase has been reported.
 This resistance is mediated by the cfr (chloramphenicol-florfenicol) gene located on a plasmid which is transferable between staphylococci.

 In vitro studies have demonstrated additivity or indifference between linezolid and vancomycin, gentamicin, rifampin, imipenem-cilastatin, aztreonam, ampicillin, or streptomycin.

-Linezolid has been shown to be active against most isolates of the following microorganisms, both in vitro and in clinical infections as described in the INDICATIONS AND USAGE section (1).
+Linezolid has been shown to be active against most isolates of the following microorganisms, both in vitro and in clinical infections [see Indications and Usage (1)].